oam-dev/rudr/docs/quickstart/quickstart.md

 configuration.core.hydra.io/first-app created
 ```

 You'll need to wait for a minute or two for it to fully deploy.
-Behind the scenes, Scylla is creating all the necessary objects.
+Behind the scenes, Rudr is creating all the necessary objects.

 Once it is fully deployed, you can see your configuration: